Twig Adventures

 15 miles

-I’d stuck this one out to the end and it was finally time to call it that…THE END.
-The past few weeks had certainly dragged on, first because of our illness and then so we could align our plans with good weather and our return ride.
-John, trail angel extraordinaire, was on his way from Phoenix to pick us up but wouldn’t be getting in until late afternoon.
-We had all day to walk the last 15 miles, which is a good thing since we had stayed up late with Blue and Twerk.
+I stuck this one out to the end and it was finally time to call it that…THE END.
+The past few weeks had certainly dragged on, first because of Norovirus and then so we could align our plans with good weather and a return ride.
+Jon, trail angel extraordinaire, was on his way from Phoenix to pick us up but wouldn’t be arriving until late afternoon.
+We had all day to walk the last 15 miles, which was a good thing since we had stayed up late with Blue and Twerk.
 We slept in a little, ate a small breakfast at Blue’s, then headed straight for the Roots Cafe when Blue dropped us off in Tijeras.
 Second breakfast was called for, plus we felt like we needed to support the cafe some more for letting us hang out and escape the rain for hours the day before.
 A lady that worked there told us her sister was currently hiking the AT, so she was very understanding and supportive of thru-hikers.
 The cafe had a really nice menu of healthy choices, plus excellent coffee.
-Pro-tip for any future GET hikers…spend your money and reward yourself here, not at the overly-expensive tram restaurant at the top.
+Pro-tip for any future GET hikers…spend your money and reward yourself here, not at the overly-expensive tram restaurant at the top!

 Looking west over Albuquerque and towards Mt.
 Taylor and the CDT.